 - Explore the diverse landscape of Akagera National Park

-- Spot birdlife, plains game and big cats in this eastern wilderness
+- Spot antelopes, elephants, big cats and even rhinos in this eastern wilderness

 GORILLAS AND GOLDEN MONKEYS